danielasannino/bloc-jams-angular/README.md

 ## Bloc Frontend Project Starter

+Bloc Jams is a streaming music player with media queries to determine the viewer's display dimensions and a responsive, grid-based user interface to provide an optimized look for various viewing device display sizes.

+Languages & libraries: HTML, CSS, JavaScript, Angular JS

 A starter application for student projects in Bloc's [Frontend Web Development Course](https://www.bloc.io/frontend-development-bootcamp).

 ## Pull Down the Code